Listen to this post as a podcast:

-This month, I was invited to contribute to Cathy Rubin’s blog, The Global Search for Education, on the Huffington Post.
-Here is the question she posed to twelve bloggers: What are the best ways a teacher can demonstrate leadership in the classroom?
+This post was originally contributed to Cathy Rubin’s blog, The Global Search for Education, on the Huffington Post.

 They are watching.

 Every moment students spend in our rooms, amid the business of the day, the paper pushing and content coverage, amid the set-up and tear-down of projects, they hear everything we say.
 About ourselves.
 About the world.
 About them.
 They watch how we handle ourselves when we are pressed for time and when we receive gifts and when we screw things up.

 So yes, deliver your curriculum.
 Yes, provide rich, hands-on, authentic learning experiences.
 Offer rigorous academic challenges.
 Raise the bar.
 Coach and guide.
 Nurture.
 Push.
 Advise.

 But also be: To truly lead is to pay attention to who we are in the downtime, in the margins.
 To help them become the best people they are capable of becoming, we must first be those people.

 Try things you’re not good at, right in front of them.
 Demonstrate a spirit of experimentation.
 Speak of your mistakes without judgment.

 Show them how a self-assured person says no. Show what it looks like to set firm limits, without apology and without hostility.

 Let them hear you laugh with other teachers, prioritize loved ones, and speak respectfully of your significant other.
 Let them see what healthy relationships look like.